Resources - Flood Facts

 - In a high-risk area, your home is more likely to be damaged by flood than by fire.

 - Even though flood insurance isn't federally required, anyone can be financially vulnerable to floods.
-In fact, people outside of mapped high-risk flood areas file nearly 25% of all National Flood Insurance Program flood insurance claims and receive one-third of Federal Disaster Assistance for flooding.
+In fact, people outside of mapped high-risk flood areas file over 20-percent of all National Flood Insurance Program flood insurance claims and receive one-third of Federal Disaster Assistance for flooding.

-- More than 5.5 million people currently hold flood insurance policies in more than 21,800 communities across the U.S.
+- There are currently more than 5.3 million flood policies in force across more than 22,000 communities in the U.S.

 - The two most common reimbursement methods for flood claims are: Replacement Cost Value (RCV) and Actual Cash Value (ACV).
 The RCV is the cost to replace damaged property.
 It is reimbursable to owners of single-family, primary residences insured to at least 80% of the building's replacement cost.